 The park attractions do not officially open until around 9:00am (or whenever park opening is that day.)
 Guests will begin to line up at the entrance to the land where they will start their day.

-Start with Peter Pan’s Flight, then Winnie the Pooh, and the Little Mermaid attraction.
+After Seven Dwarfs Mine Train ride Peter Pan’s Flight, then Winnie the Pooh, and the Little Mermaid attraction.
 Then ride Dumbo and the Barnstormer.
-At this point you should be in your window to go on Seven Dwarf’s Mine Train.

-After Seven Dwarf’s Mine Train you can go do the rest of the attractions in Fantasyland.
+After you can go do the rest of the attractions in Fantasyland.
 They are the Tea Cups, Enchanted Tales with Belle, Prince Charming’s Carousel, and it’s a Small World.

 Dining at the Magic Kingdom